Quality Hearing Care – Hearing Aid Clinic in Mumbai

-The success of hearing aid fittings range depends on an accurate and in-depth hearing evaluation conducted by a licensed or certified hearing professional.
+The success of the hearing aid fittings range depends on an accurate and in-depth hearing evaluation conducted by a licensed or certified hearing professional.
 The assessment must be sufficient to determine the extent and cause of the hearing loss and to reflect the patient’s candidacy for hearing aid use.
 The decision on hearing aids requires both auditory and non-auditory considerations.

 The obvious goal of any hearing aid fitting is to improve the patient’s communication abilities by maximizing their hearing potential through personal amplification devices.
 Previous hearing aid users will no doubt require less treatment planning time than new users.
 In addition to discussions and demonstrations, the new user should be sent home with printed materials to review as necessary.
 This approach to a treatment plan provides counseling for realistic expectations as well as a time-based estimate of when to expect results.

-The audiologist needs to carefully and thoughtfully assess the lifestyle and hearing needs of the patient prior to making hearing aid recommendations.
+In the process of hearing aid selection, the audiologist needs to carefully and thoughtfully assess the lifestyle and hearing needs of the patient prior to making hearing aid recommendations.
 Although the audiologist’s role is to fairly present the options available and provide guidance, the final decisions should be made by the patient, or the patient’s family.
-The style of hearing aid chosen will likely depend on degree and configuration of hearing loss as well as the patient’s cosmetic concerns, battery life and external ear geometry.
-Decisions will be influenced by the patient’s manual dexterity, visual abilities, desired advanced features, amplification characteristics, including the style and technology of the hearing aids, and of course, ability to pay the required cost which can be expensive for both unilateral and binaural fittings.
+The style of hearing aid fitting range chosen will likely depend on the degree and configuration of hearing loss, as well as the patient’s cosmetic concerns, battery life, and external ear geometry.

 There may be a divergence between the audiologist’s knowledge of what styles and features are suitable for a successful fitting outcome versus the appropriateness of the patient’s desires.
 The goal in hearing aid selection and fitting is to provide comfortable hearing instruments that will meet the lifestyle needs of the patient while easing the patient’s communication difficulties and maximizing performance in different listening environments.